iProfile™ Enhanced Monthly Income Portfolio – Canadian Neutral Balanced Series F

 Portfolio overview

-The Mackenzie – IG Canadian Bond Pool, the heaviest-weighted fund in the portfolio at 38%, was the third-highest contributor to returns.
+The Mackenzie – IG Canadian Bond Pool, the heaviest weighted fund in the portfolio at 39%, was the second-highest contributor.
 The fund produced a slight positive return and outperformed its benchmark.
-An overweight allocation to corporate bonds and government bond selection bolstered performance.
+Government bond selection and an overweight allocation to corporate bonds bolstered performance.
+The fund benefited from U.S. bond futures as bond yields fell.

 To discuss your investment strategy, speak to your IG Advisor.